SheaButta/Pewlett-Hackard-Analysis/README.md

      <img src="https://github.com/SheaButta/Pewlett-Hackard-Analysis/blob/main/Queries/Question1_SilverTsunami_NumOfRoles_ToFill.PNG" width="800" height="400">

-    As I look at this data even deeer, it appears the maximun birth_date for all employees is "1965-02-01".
+     As I look at this data even deeer, you can use the below query to get the maximum birth date.
+This will tell give you some insight into the age of PH employees and if        there are others that may be retiring soon.
+The maximun birth_date for all employees is "1965-02-01".
       - SELECT MAX(emp.birth_date) FROM employees emp RIGHT JOIN dept_emp dept_emp ON (emp.emp_no = dept_emp.emp_no);

-    This really suggests that all roles will need to be filled as there are approximately 300,024 active employees at PH.
-      - SELECT COUNT(DISTINCT (dept_emp.emp_no)) FROM employees emp right JOIN dept_emp dept_emp ON (emp.emp_no = dept_emp.emp_no);

   2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

      Answer: Yes.

-A additional query reveals the number of employees per title.
+      - An additional query reveals the number of current employees per title.

      <img src="https://github.com/SheaButta/Pewlett-Hackard-Analysis/blob/main/Queries/Question2_CurrentEmployees_PerTitle.PNG" width="800" height="400">